 Integrated technologies bring complete solutions to end users.
 The user can be non-technical or is not interested in what is behind the applications as long as it give them their needs.Security, transparency, and availability are now insured, thanks to the state machine replication technology.

-Founder / Development
+Co-Founder / Development

 Founder of Bitstine limited in Palestine, which was later expanded to the UK and Turkey to be able to cover more regions with its services.
+Shadi is originally a computer network engineer with a long experience in the field of technology and training.

 Solution design and development.
 Expert in the needs of the local communities after five years of experience as the project manager at Bitstine.

-The unknown soldier behind the success of EnterCoin, as he is responsible for getting it recognized by communities that have very little knowledge in the crypto space.
+An unknown soldier behind the success of EnterCoin, as he is responsible for getting it recognized by communities that have very little knowledge in the crypto space.

 A blockchain, originally block chain, is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
 Each block typically contains a hash pointer as a link to a previous block, a timestamp and transaction data.
 By design, blockchains are inherently resistant to modification of the data.
 It is “an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way”.
 For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
 Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.